cjus/jsflashcards/README.md

 # JSFlashCards

-JSFlashCards is a simple jQueryMobile app which allows you to test your JavaScript knowledge.
+JSFlashCards is a simple HTML5 app which allows you to test your JavaScript knowledge.

 To view a demo point your mobile web browser to: http://cjus.me/jsflashcards

 JSFlashCards uses John Fraser's showdown, a JavaScript port of Markdown.
-Flash cards are exists in a JSON file containing markdown text for both questions and answers.
+Flash cards exists in a JSON file containing markdown text for both questions and answers.
 This makes it possible to easily author HTML based flash cards.

 ## Flashcard format